NilayGhosh901/ChatBot/README.md

 ## Usage
 1. Type a message in the input field.
-2. Press Enter or click the send button to submit your message.
+2. Press Enter or click the Send button to submit your message.
 3. Wait for the chatbot to respond.

 ## File Structure